Malisha4065/TemplateMethodPattern/README.md

 # TemplateMethodPattern
-Exanple from the book: Head First Design Patterns
+Example from the book: Head First Design Patterns